5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

 This is where the context of your financial situation is so important: Most people can get away with just three to six months’ worth of their expenses (rent or mortgage, car payments, bills, groceries, etc.) in savings, but someone who is the sole provider for his or her family, self-employed, or has a chronic medical condition may be better off with a larger emergency fund.

 “At the end of the day, we want to make sure that people have enough to cover them in the event of an unforeseen expense,” Anastasio says.
-“If someone needs more to feel safe or to feel like they’ll be covered, that’s okay.”
+“If someone needs more to feel safe or to feel like they’ll be covered, that’s OK.”

 3. It should be liquid